pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Event-sourced aggregate
 =======================

-A persistent object is an object (such as ``dog`` in the example above) that is stored in a database.
-Persistent objects are used in application domain models to record the state of the application.
-Persistent objects used for this purpose are sometimes referred to as 'aggregates'.

 The notion of an 'aggregate' was described in the book *Domain-Driven Design*.
-Aggregates evolve over time according to a sequence of decisions that they make.
-In *Domain-Driven Design*, aggregates are persisted by inserting or updating database records that represent the current state of the object.
+Aggregates are persistent software objects that evolve over time according to a sequence of decisions that they make.
+In the book *Domain-Driven Design*, aggregates are persisted by recording the current state of the aggregate in a database.
+When the state of the aggregate changes, the recorded state in the database is updated.

-Event sourcing take this a step further, by recording the sequence of decisions that an aggregate makes as a sequence of event objects, and using the aggregate's sequence of event objects to reconstruct the current state of the aggregate.
+Event sourcing take this a step further.
+Rather than recording the current state of the aggregate, the sequence of decisions that an aggregate makes is recorded as a sequence of event objects.
+The recorded sequence of event objects is used to reconstruct the current state of the aggregate.

 The important difference is that an event-sourced aggregate will generate a sequence of event objects, and these event objects will be used to evolve the state of the aggregate object.
-So let's look at how this can be done.
+Let's look at how this can be done.

 We can convert the ``Dog`` class into an event-sourced aggregate, by using the ``Aggregate`` class as its super class, and by using the ``@event``